Electric fence: Agriculture

+Pangolins are particularly vulnerable due to their distinctive locomotion and defensive behaviour.
+They walk in a semi-bipedal posture, moving on their hind legs while holding their forelimbs and tail off the ground, which leaves the ventral surface relatively unprotected.
+Depending on fence design and the height of the lowest electrified strands, a pangolin's head or exposed underside may contact a live wire.
+The initial shock typically triggers the animal's primary defence response—curling into a ball—which can result in the pangolin inadvertently wrapping itself around the electrified wire.
+Once entangled, the animal may receive repeated electrical pulses, causing it to curl progressively tighter around the live wire.
+This often results in death from sustained electric shock.
+Individuals that are not killed immediately may later succumb to dehydration, starvation or exposure.
+Pangolins found dead on electric fences frequently exhibit epidermal burns, sometimes penetrating through the protective scales, and may also sustain significant internal injuries.
+Animals found alive after prolonged exposure often suffer severe neurological damage and frequently do not survive even after release.

 Security

 Non-lethal fence

 Security electric fences are electric fences constructed using specialised equipment and built for perimeter security as opposed to animal management.
 Security electric fences consist of wires that carry pulses of electric current to provide a non-lethal shock to deter potential intruders.
 Tampering with the fence also results in an alarm that is logged by the security electric fence energiser, and can also trigger a siren, strobe, or notifications to a control room or directly to the owner via email or phone.

 In practical terms, security electric fences are a type of perimeter intrusion detection sensor array that act as a (or part of a) physical barrier, a psychological deterrent to potential intruders, and as part of a security alarm system.